Logista is committed to minimizing the environmental impact of its activities

 Logista integrates climate change risks into its risks control system, taking into consideration the climate change risks and opportunities, including, among others, those derived from changes in regulation, physical climate and other climate-related developments.

-In January 2020, CDP included the Logista Group for the fourth consecutive year in its prestigious “A List” as one of the global leaders fighting climate change.
-After analyzing data from almost 8,400 companies worldwide, Logista is one of the 3 Spanish companies and 30 companies worldwide in the “A List”, recognized for the fourth consecutive year.
+In December 2020, CDP included the Logista Group for the fifth consecutive year in its prestigious “A List” as one of the global leaders fighting climate change.
+After analyzing data from over 5,800 companies worldwide, Logista becomes the first European distributor to receive this prestigious international recognition for its fight against climate change over a five-year period.

 Logista is also part of the FTSE4Good index, comprising companies proving solid practices in environmental, social and corporate governance matters.